An Aesthetic Philosophy of Librarianship

 CR 2.9 The institution, through ownership or formal arrangements or agreements, provides and supports student and faculty access and user privileges to adequate library collections and services and to other learning/information resources consistent with the degrees offered.
 Collections, resources, and services are sufficient to support all its educational, research, and public service programs.
 (Learning resources and services)

-Also, because accreditation standards are intended to be minimum standards, if the word “library” is dropped and replaced by “learning and information resources,” as has already happened in several places in SACS,27 it is with the understanding that small colleges with limited enrollments, or online colleges, or vocational schools, can still obtain institutional accreditation even if they lack full-fledged libraries.
+Also, because accreditation standards are intended to be minimum standards, if the word “library” is dropped and replaced by “learning and information resources,” as has already happened in several places in SACS,29 it is with the understanding that small colleges with limited enrollments, or online colleges, or vocational schools, can still obtain institutional accreditation for their programs even if they lack full-fledged libraries.

-If libraries are not encouraged to have their own goals and objectives for excellence, their own external standards for goodness or quality, how can they prevent existing library budgets from being cannibalized for institutional objectives that have little or nothing to do with sustaining a good college and academic research library?
+If libraries are not encouraged to have their own goals and objectives for excellence, their own external standards for goodness or quality, how can they prevent existing library budgets from being cannibalized for institutional objectives that have little or nothing to do with the mission of the research library?

-any faculty members have decried the rise of “managerialism”29 or an increasing corporate orientation in the university.30 31 32 The best definition of managerialism I have come across is “an exaggerated belief by professional managers in the value of the management concepts and methods they use, regardless of the unique values, culture and methodology of the organizations they manage”; the notion, for example, “that the same principles, values and methodology can be applied to managing a university, a hospital, a TV station, a car factory, a chain of coffee shops or an army.”33 Some have argued that corporate culture threatens to undermine or erode the humanistic and intellectual ideals of the university.
+any faculty members have decried the rise of “managerialism”31 or an increasing corporate orientation in the university.32 33 34 The best definition of managerialism I have come across is “an exaggerated belief by professional managers in the value of the management concepts and methods they use, regardless of the unique values, culture and methodology of the organizations they manage”; the notion, for example, “that the same principles, values and methodology can be applied to managing a university, a hospital, a TV station, a car factory, a chain of coffee shops or an army.”35 Some have argued that corporate culture threatens to undermine or erode the humanistic and intellectual ideals of the university.

 There is tension between the business orientation and an academic one at any university, although people in higher education have come to recognize that both perspectives are needed for the institution to thrive.
 The latter values deep thinking, scholarship, and knowledge as virtues in themselves–knowledge for knowledge’s sake–even if doesn’t lead to a specific outcome, aside from a more educated human being.